DIRACGrid/DIRAC/docs/source/AdministratorGuide/HowTo/authentication.rst

 - "any" and "all" have the same effect, everyone can call the procedure.
 It can be dangerous if you allow non-secured connections.

 You also have to define properties for groups of users in the configuration system at ```/DIRAC/Registry/Groups/(groupName)/Properties```.

-For a comprehensive list of Properties, see :py:mod:`~DIRAC.Core.Security.Properties`